aiengineeringforgrandmas/groq-code-aggregator-ai/Quick-Start-Guide.md

 - "Find any potential security vulnerabilities in the code."
 - "Generate unit tests for this function."

-### Q5: Can I use CodeWeaverAI with private GitHub repositories?
+### Q5: Can I use CodeAggregatorAI with private GitHub repositories?

-A5: Yes, you can use CodeWeaverAI with private repositories.
+A5: Yes, you can use CodeAggregatorAI with private repositories.
 However, you'll need to ensure that the application has the necessary permissions to access your repository.

-### Q6: What are some best practices for using CodeWeaverAI?
+### Q6: What are some best practices for using CodeAggregatorAI?

-A6: Here are some tips for getting the most out of CodeWeaverAI:
+A6: Here are some tips for getting the most out of CodeAggregatorAI:

 - **Use default and custom ignore patterns:**  Exclude unnecessary files to improve efficiency and focus on relevant code.
 - **Choose the right output format:** Select Markdown for readability or JSONL for easier AI processing.